Undergraduate Research Fellowship Program

 Faculty mentors are expected to fill out the URF Request Form.

 If your department/college expects you to be the time supervisor for your student(s), you’ll need to approve their time for every pay period.
-There is also a progress report mentors must fill out at the end of the spring semester.
-The expectation is that you must fill this out for your URFs to be able to mentor students in the future.
+There is also a progress report that mentors must fill out at the end of the spring semester.
+You must complete this to enable your URFs to mentor students in the future.

 URF Request Deadline